projectcapsule/capsule/README.md

 Log verbosity of the Capsule controller can be increased by passing the `--zap-log-level` option with a value from `1` to `10` or the [basic keywords](https://godoc.org/go.uber.org/zap/zapcore#Level) although it is suggested to use the `--zap-devel` flag to get also stack traces.

-During startup Capsule controller will create additional ClusterRoles `capsule-namespace:deleter`, `capsule-namespace:provisioner` and ClusterRoleBinding `capsule-namespace:provisioner`.
+During startup Capsule controller will create additional ClusterRoles `capsule-namespace-deleter`, `capsule-namespace-provisioner` and ClusterRoleBinding `capsule-namespace-provisioner`.
 These resources are used in order to allow Capsule users to manage their namespaces in tenants.

 You can disallow users to create namespaces matching a particular regexp by passing `--protected-namespace-regex` option with a value of regular expression.